pints-team/pints/CONTRIBUTING.md

         likelihoods
             A list of their corresponding log-likelihoods

-6. References to literature are highly encouraged, and go at the bottom of the
+6. References to literature are highly encouraged, and go near the bottom of the docstring:
-   docstring:

         Adaptive covariance MCMC based on Haario et al. [1]_, [2]_.